Owl Pest Control

 6) Failure to Provide Data

-Your failure to provide us with data may mean that we are unable to fulfill our requirements for entering into a contract with you.
+Your failure to provide us with data may mean that we are unable to fulfil our requirements for entering into a contract with you.
 This could include being unable to offer you services or administer existing contractual services.

 7) Who we Share Your Data With